 Keep them in an airtight container at room temperature - like in your pantry.
 They will stay fresh for up to 3 weeks.

 A generous serving of these flax crackers has only one gram of net carbs.
 That's because the flaxseed meal is nearly all fiber.

 The parmesan cheese and garlic powder do add small amounts of carbs, but it's not much.
 You could even leave these flavors out and just season the crackers with salt.

 Yes, if you want to use whole flax seeds, use a food processor to grind them up first.

 If you do an online search on the nutritional makeup of flax seeds, you might not consider them low carb.
 This is because a cup has almost 50 grams of carbs.
 However, most of the carbs are fiber, so the net carb count is very low.

 In fact, one cup is a lot of flax.
 The recommended serving size is only one tablespoon.
 Therefore, a typical serving only has around 3 grams of carbs.
 And nearly all of those carbs are fiber!

-So the carbs in flaxseed are relatively low and the net carbs in one serving is pretty close to zero once you subtract the fiber.
+So the carbs in flaxseed are relatively low, and the net carbs in one serving are pretty close to zero once you subtract the fiber.
 That's why these nutritious seeds are commonly used in keto foods.